Music Publishing Acquisitions Bubble Business or Sustainable Market?

 - Multiples of Net Publishing Share (NPS) have swelled between 2010 and 2018

-- A total XXX million was spent catalogue acquisitions in 2018 (although this mostly came via the Sony ATV deal for the remainder of EMI)
+- A total million was spent catalogue acquisitions in 2018 (although this mostly came via the Sony ATV deal for the remainder of EMI)

 Companies and brands mentioned in this report: Apple, Believe, Blue Mountain Group, BMG, Bug Music, Carlin, Conchord Bicycle Music, Downtown Music, EMI, Hipgnosis Songs Fund, Kobalt, Parlophone, Peer Music, Primary Wave, Round Hill, Royalty Exchange, Universal Music Group, Universal Music Publishing, Warner Chappel, Warner Music Group, Sony/ATV, Songs Publishing, Spotify